jacbro2021/SessionTypeKit/README.md

 ### Step 3

-For every protocol we define, SessionTypeKit can also generate the dual (opposite) of that protocol to be implemented as well.
+For every protocol we define, SwiftSessionTypes can also generate the dual (opposite) of that protocol to be implemented as well.
 To implement the Dual, we follow a process very similar to step 3.
 We will need to define an asynchronous, @Sendable, function that accepts two parameters.
 The first parameter will be of the Dual type of our protocol (i.e ExampleProtocol.proto.Dual in our example), as well as a second argument with the type of DualSession.Type.

 ```
 @Sendable func exampleImplementationDual(_ endpoint: consuming ExampleProtocol.proto.Dual,